Medically reviewed by Vicky Davis, FNP

 What we don’t know is whether one tends to lead to another more frequently.
 It’s a sort of chicken-and-egg problem—research is still in its early years in trying to determine whether one tends to cause the other.

-So to conclude: this is a bad news, bad news scenario.
-All we know is that having both is worse than having just one.
+So, to conclude: though we don’t know everything, what we do know is that having both is worse than having just one.
+And left untreated, each mental illness could get worse.

 Happily (and here’s the good news), there are medications that are effective at treating both disorders simultaneously.

-Treatment for depression will typically include antidepressants (duh), which work to alleviate symptoms by balancing the serotonin levels in your brain.
+Treatment for depression will typically include antidepressants which, according to the US National Library of Medicine, work to alleviate symptoms by balancing the serotonin levels in your brain.
 This gives your brain the tools it needs to regulate your moods.

-Conveniently, the go-to solution for treating anxiety these days is actually prescription antidepressants, which can frequently offer anti-anxiety benefits, on- or off-label.
+Conveniently, the Institute for Quality and Efficiency in Health Care says that the go-to solution for treating anxiety these days is actually prescription antidepressants, which can frequently offer anti-anxiety benefits, on- or off-label.

 The default prescription tends to be a class of antidepressants called selective serotonin reuptake inhibitors, or SSRIs.